 STATEMENT OF PURPOSE

 The purpose of the International Exchange Center (IEC) is to create educational resources and opportunities that recognize our immigrant heritage.
 Dedicated to respecting, valuing, and celebrating cultural differences, the International Exchange Center programs create a synergy of the best ideas from many cultures for the benefit of all.

 WHAT WE DO

 The International Exchange Center fosters the exchange of culture, ideas and knowledge through sponsorship of the J-1 visa in the trainee and intern categories and the organization of periodic study tours to various cities around the world.

-The Exchange Visitor (J) non-immigrant visa category is for individuals approved to participate in work and study based exchange visitor programs, which enable foreign nationals to visit the United States in order to experience life in the U.S. The U.S. Department of State designates sponsors to oversee J programs.
+The Exchange Visitor (J) non-immigrant visa category is for individuals approved to participate in work and study based exchange visitor programs, which enable foreign nationals to visit and experience life in the United States.
+The U.S. Department of State designates sponsors to oversee J programs.

-Once the accepted trainee or intern has arrived in the U.S. the International Exchange Center serves as a support system and resource.
-The goal of the IEC is to ensure that the J-1 visa regulations are fully satisfied, and the exchange experience is positive and rewarding for all involved.
+Once the accepted trainee or intern has arrived in the United States, the International Exchange Center serves as a support system and resource.
+Our goal is to ensure that the J-1 visa regulations are fully satisfied and the exchange experience is positive and rewarding for all involved.